President, DC Entertainment and President, Warner Bros. Consumer Products

-Diane Nelson serves as President of DC Entertainment (DCE), President, Warner Bros.
-Consumer Products (WBCP) and President & Chief Content Officer of Warner Bros.
+Diane Nelson serves as President of DC Entertainment (DCE), President of Warner Bros.
+Consumer Products (WBCP), and President & Chief Content Officer of Warner Bros.
 Interactive Entertainment (WBIE).

 As President of DC Entertainment, Nelson is charged with leading the efforts to fully realize the power and value of DC Entertainment’s rich portfolio of stories and characters, including such cultural icons as Batman, Superman and Wonder Woman, across all media and platforms, while strategically integrating the DC Comics, Vertigo and MAD brands deeply across Warner Bros.
 Entertainment and all its content and distribution businesses.

 Since 2009, when Nelson took over leadership of DCE, the comic book publisher has partnered with Studio colleagues on the development of television projects, feature films, blockbuster video games, as well as a host of other impressive headline-making initiatives – all sparking Advertising Age to name DC Entertainment one of America’s Hottest Brands.

 In close collaboration with Warner Bros.
 Television, there are more DC TV shows on the air than ever before.
 A total of eight DC Entertainment television shows will air during the 2015-2016 season.
 New series include Supergirl (CBS), DC’s Legends of Tomorrow (CW) and Lucifer (FOX), with returning series Arrow (CW), The Flash (CW), DC’s Legends of Tomorrow (CW), iZombie (CW), Gotham (FOX) and the animated show Teen Titans Go!
 (Cartoon Network).